netdata/netdata/collectors/systemd-journal.plugin/README.md

 ## FAQ

-### Can I use this plugin on journals' centralization servers?
+### Can I use this plugin on journal centralization servers?

 Yes.
 You can centralize your logs using `systemd-journal-remote`, and then install Netdata on this logs centralization server to explore the logs of all your infrastructure.